-- Conversion of basic MBR disks to basic GPT to enjoy all benefits of the newest partitioning scheme with minimal effort. - File Transfer Wizard to make such operations as transferring of files/directories or burning of them to CD/DVD as easy and convenient as possible.
-Providing access to Paragon backups as regular folders, it may also help to replace corrupted data from a previously created image in case of an operating system failure. - Recovery Media Builder to create a bootable recovery media on a CD, DVD disc, or flash memory, which can later be used to boot and recover your computer in case of an operating system failure.
+- File Transfer Wizard to make such operations as transferring of files/directories or burning of them to CD/DVD as easy and convenient as possible.
+Providing access to Paragon backups as regular folders, it may also help to replace corrupted data from a previously created image in case of an operating system failure. - Recovery Media Builder to create a bootable recovery media based on Linux/DOS on a CD, DVD disc, or flash memory, which can later be used to boot and recover your computer in case of an operating system failure.
 Moreover, with its help you can save data from partitions of your hard disk directly to compact discs or burn ISO-images.
-The utility supports various formats of laser discs: CD-R/RW, DVD-R/RW, DVD+R/RW, DVD-R, DVD+R double layer, Blu-ray and can handle multi-session burning. - Network Configuration Wizard to establish a network connection on a bootable recovery media either to save a backup of a partition/hard disk or just several files on a network computer or retrieve a previously made backup from a network computer for recovery purposes. - Boot Corrector to fix most of the system boot problems that can be a result of a human factor, program error or a boot virus activity.
+The utility supports various formats of laser discs: CD-R/RW, DVD-R/RW, DVD+R/RW, DVD-R, DVD+R double layer, Blu-ray and can handle multi-session burning. - Network Configuration Wizard to establish a network connection under Linux either to save a backup of a partition/hard disk or just several files on a network computer or retrieve a previously made backup from a network computer for recovery purposes.